-Finding followers (traffic, visitors) to visit your new food blog is not a very simple process, unfortunately!
+Finding followers (traffic, visitors) to visit your new Thai food cooking blog is not a very simple process, unfortunately!
 This might be the most challenging part of becoming successful as a food blogger and it’s something that you’ll struggle with constantly even when you do have traffic to your site.
 Once you have people coming, you want them to continue coming and you want your audience to grow even more – right?

 Yep.
-So, this is a look at some of the ways you can bring traffic to your new food blogging business.
+So, this is a look at some of the ways you can bring traffic to your new Thai food blogging business.
 This list is not comprehensive, but will give you a pretty good start!

 1. Great Food Content Overall